unoplatform/uno.extensions/doc/Learn/Navigation/HowTo-DisplayItem.md

 ### 4. Navigating with data

-- Because there's a mapping between the `Widget` and the `SecondViewModel` (in the `ViewMap` defined in `App.xaml.host.cs`), an alternative way to navigate is by calling the `NavigateDataAsync` and specifying the data object to pass in the navigation request.
-The type of the data object will be used to revolve which route to navigate to
+- Because there's a mapping between the `Widget` and the `SecondViewModel` (in the `ViewMap` defined in `App.xaml.cs`), an alternative way to navigate is by calling the `NavigateDataAsync` and specifying the data object to pass in the navigation request.
+The type of the data object will be used to resolve which route to navigate to.

     ```csharp
     await _navigator.NavigateDataAsync(this, data: widget);